1jour1vin

 Wine rated (2022 guide) 94/100

-The immense nose of violet pastilles, blackberries, smoked bacon, and a hint of hot asphalt leads us to an expansive but beautifully balanced Châteauneuf, endowed with fine, powdery tannins.
-There is so much character with bitter chocolate, but this corresponds exactly to the deep fruit and leads to a long crescendo finish, with fascinating hints of balsamic and warm dry earth.
-Drink now, but best from 2025.
+The immense nose of violet candies, blackberries, smoked bacon, and a hint of hot asphalt leads us to an expansive yet beautifully balanced Châteauneuf, with fine, powdery tannins.
+There is so much character with dark chocolate, yet it perfectly complements the deep fruit and builds toward the long, crescendoing finish, with fascinating notes of balsamic and warm, dry earth.
+Drink now, but it will be at its best starting in 2025.

 Jeb Dunnuck